RafaGago/mini-async-log/README.md

     (plus header), so encoding is less space efficient in this way but it frees the CPU and allows the compiler to inline more.

-## Linux compilation ##
+## compilation ##

 You can compile the files in the "src" folder and make a library or just compile everything under /src in your project.

-Otherwise you can use the GNU makefile in the "/build/linux" folder.
-It respects the GNU makefile conventions.
+Otherwise you can use cmake.

+On Linux there are GNU makefiles in the "/build/linux" folder too.
+They respect the GNU makefile conventions.
 "DESTDIR", "prefix", "includedir" and "libdir" can be used.

-One example of compile invocation using boost could be:

-    make CXXFLAGS="-DMAL_USE_BOOST_THREAD -DMAL_USE_BOOST_CHRONO -DBOOST_ALL_DYN_LINK -DBOOST_CHRONO_HEADER_ONLY" LDLIBS="-lboost_thread" CXX="arm-linux-gnueabihf-g++"

-REMEMBER: That the if the library is compiled with e.g. the "MAL_USE_BOOST_THREAD" and "MAL_USE_BOOST_CHRONO" preprocessor variables the client code must define them too.
+REMEMBER (legacy uses that use boost): That the if the library is compiled with e.g. the "MAL_USE_BOOST_THREAD" and "MAL_USE_BOOST_CHRONO" preprocessor variables the client code must define them too.

 ## Windows compilation ##